 The most recent version of these documents as well as all explanatory materials can be found at www.sustainableminds.com ensuring the transparency and accessibility of the program as outlined in ISO 14025:2006 Clause 5.9, Clause 6.8.1, and Clause 9.2.3.
-Part A, Part B, and the governance document are conformant with the Guidance for Product Category Rule Development version 1.0.
+Part A, Part B, and the governance document are structured to allow conformance to the ACLCA Guidance for Product Category Rule Development version 1.0 as specified in each Part B.